SylvainRoehrig2/NFS5-custom-music-guide/README.md

   If you don't want to use the script, you will have to use the vivenc.exe in a terminal.

-  But you will have to list ALL the files you want to encode together.
+  But you will have to list ALL the files you want to encode together (which is long and tedious).

   So it'll be : `vivenc.exe <name_of_viv> <file1> <file2> .... <last_file>`